EnergyTransition/ESDL-gitbook/README.md

 ### ESDL projects and applications

 ESDL is used in many internal TNO projects each with a different focus.
 Several applications, tooling and simulation models have been developped during the last few months.
 More and more external projects with partners start using it.
-To get an impression of the possibilities have a look at [this page](examples/)
+To get an impression of the possibilities have a look at [this page](esdl-based-tools/README.md) for tooling and [this page](projects/README.md) for projects

 # ESDL Documentation